prezi/changelog/README.md

 python application.py
 ```

+#### Database support

+Changelog uses SQLAlchemy to support a wide range of databases.
+The client library bindings are not included in
+`requirements.txt` to make setup possible in the absence of client libraries on the system.
+If you want to use
+a database other than SQLite (you should), then you'll need to manually install the python bindings.
+Additional
+requirements files are provided to install known good versions of the bindings:

+ - MySQL: `pip install -r requirements-mysql.txt`
+ - PostgreSQL: `pip install -r requirements-postgresql.txt`

 ## Configuration

 You can set the environment variable `CHANGELOG_SETTINGS_PATH` to point to a python file.
 That file can set the values detailed